brutusin/wava/README.md

 `uICfg.sIMemoryUnits`                       | Use units from the International System for output memory values. `true`: kB based, `false`:[KiB](https://en.wikipedia.org/wiki/Kibibyte) based
 `schedulerCfg.nicenessHandlerClassName`     | FQN of the [`NicenessHandler`](src/main/java/org/brutusin/wava/core/plug/NicenessHandler.java) implementation (see [`impl`](https://github.com/brutusin/wava/tree/master/src/main/java/org/brutusin/wava/core/plug/impl) package) to use.
-`schedulerCfg.memoryCgroupBasePath`         | Root path to the parent memory cgroup `schedulerCfg.refreshLoopSleepMillisecs`    | Waiting time for the main looping thread.
+`schedulerCfg.memoryCgroupBasePath`         | Root path to the parent memory cgroup `schedulerCfg.refreshLoopSleepMillisecs`    | Sleeping time for the main looping thread.
 `schedulerCfg.pingMillisecs`                | Time interval between ping events to peer processes.
 `schedulerCfg.maxTotalRSSBytes`             | Scheduler capacity.
 Maximum amount of physical memory permitted for all jobs.
 If `-1` the total amount of physical memory is considered.
 `schedulerCfg.maxJobRSSBytes`               | Maximum value for a job memory claim.
 If `-1` there is no limit.
 `schedulerCfg.commandTTLCacheSecs`          | Cache TTL in seconds, for some commands used to query information to the system.
 `schedulerCfg.sigKillDelaySecs`             | Seconds between SIGTERM and SIGKILL signals send in job cancellation.
-`schedulerCfg.maxBlockedRssStarvationRatio` | Seconds between SIGTERM and SIGKILL signals send in job cancellation.
+`schedulerCfg.maxBlockedRssStarvationRatio` | Maximum ratio between the sum of memory claims of the blocked jobs divided by the scheduler capacity.
+If exceeded the [starvation prevention mechanism](#deadlock-prevention) is triggered.
 `processCfg.nicenessRange`                  | Minimum (most favorable) and maximum (less favorable) niceness to be assigned to a job process tree
 `processCfg.cpuAfinity`                     | CPU affinity to be set to the job processes.
 In a format supported by the `-c` parameter of [taskset](http://linuxcommand.org/man_pages/taskset1.html).
 `groupCfg.dynamicGroupIdleSeconds`          | Idle time for [dynamic groups](#priority-and-groups) in seconds.